-- An HTTPS (by default port 9092) and HTTP (by default port 9091) interface. - An API that uses JSON data format.

-- The API is authenticated and the node daemon uses its own application-level users (node users). - A node admin utility, asnodeadmin, for adding and managing Node API users and passwords.
-For more information, see Node Admin Tool on page 362. - It logs to syslog, akin to asperacentral, except for RedHat which logs to /var/log/messages.
+- An HTTPS (by default port 9092) and HTTP (by default port 9091) interface. - An API that uses JSON data format. - The API is authenticated and the node daemon uses its own application-level users (node users). - A node admin utility, asnodeadmin, for adding and managing Node API users and passwords.
+For more information, see Node Admin Tool on page 367. - It logs to /Library/Logs/Aspera/asperanoded.n.log.